-The Philadelphia Gas Works (PGW) continues to confront numerous financial and managerial challenges.
-Thin financial resources threaten its ongoing ability to make scheduled annual \$18 million payments to the City's General Fund.
-The prospects of deregulation and competition threaten its long-term ability to continue being economically viable.
-PICA Staff anticipates a more significant involvement in the resolution of present uncertainties as to PGW's future.
+The Philadelphia Gas Works (PGW) continues to face major financial and managerial challenges.
+Thin financial resources threaten its ongoing viability.
+Proposed City actions such as foregoing scheduled annual \$18 million payments from PGW, providing grants and loans to PGW, and assuming PGW debt are a major threat to the City's General Fund.
+Accordingly, PICA Staff anticipates a more significant involvement in the resolution of present uncertainties as to PGW's future.